intermine/im-docs/docs/web-services/tutorial.md

 ### Running a simple workflow:

-We should have enough pieces now to put together a simple workflow, that demonstrates the kinds of operations we want to put together and how they may be combined.
+We should have enough pieces now to put together a simple workflow that demonstrates the kinds of operations we want to put together and how they may be combined.

 Try and develop a script which will:

-* Read all the files in a directory
+* Read all the files in a directory.
 * Create a list for each one from their contents, named after the file.
-* Find the pathways for which the genes in each list are enriched above a certaint threshold.
+* Find the pathways for which the genes in each list are enriched above a certain threshold.
 * Create a list of those pathways.

 ### Regions